BurntToast2/Metis/README.md

 - Expanding section coverage beyond the currently supported set
 - The data & trust model for verification
+- There is a lot of repetitive code under the sections, which will be tailored later as the user needs

 ## Getting Started